 You’ll travel to your chosen volunteer service country with other members of your cohort, where you are met by EF’s local coordinator.
 (Many students decide to practice their new Spanish skills by volunteering in a country where it is spoken.)
-After settling in to your accommodation—most often a simple but comfortable student residence typical of the region—you get to know the local culture through a series of moderated group discussions and guided visits.
+After settling in to your accommodation—most often a simple but comfortable student residence or hostel typical of the region—you get to know the local culture through a series of moderated group discussions and guided visits.

 What you’ll do